 Data Protection and Judicial Automation

-Eleni Kosta and Ronald E Leenes (eds), Research handbook on EU data protection (Edward Elgar Publishing forthcoming).
+Eleni Kosta, Ronald E Leenes, and Irene Kamara (eds), Research handbook on EU data protection (Edward Elgar Publishing 2022).

 Date Written: July 10, 2021